 Don’t let summer be boring.
 There are plenty of fun-filled activities to keep the whole family busy and healthy at the same time.

-When kids are out of school (plus home more than ever due to COVID-19) and looking for things to do, you have an opportunity to lead by example and show your family that living an active, healthy lifestyle is important.
+When kids are out of school and looking for things to do, you have an opportunity to lead by example and show your family that living an active, healthy lifestyle is important.

 Children aren’t likely to change their diets or activity habits on their own.

+Obesity impacts about 1 in 5 kids and teens in the U.S., according to the CDC.
 Children aren’t likely to change their diets or activity habits on their own.
-In fact, one in three kids is now considered overweight or obese in the U.S. As parents, it’s up to us to make it easy for our kids to make healthy choices.
+It’s up to parents and caregivers to help kids make healthier choices.
 Creating simple healthy habits will go a long way to helping your family embrace a healthy summer.

 - Reducing the amount of junk food in the house